 With respect to receiving funds for services, the online arrangement process should NOT mimic the flow of a traditional funeral home arrangement process.
 All FRM websites will steer purchasers to move through the decisions and steps in a logical order, with payment occurring early in the process, as follows:

-The worst case scenario is that you might need to follow up personally with the client to complete a form or for more information or, but we believe this is far preferable than having to follow up with them to secure your money.
+The worst case scenario is that you might need to follow up personally with the client to complete a form or for more information, but we believe this is far preferable than having to follow up with them to secure your money.

 Send follow-up emails to boost sales.